kt1156/osMUD-UI2/README.md

 `scp -O [file] root@192.168.1.1:/file/destination`

 ## Launching the API on the RPi
+Before launching the API the database `store.db` must be moved to the location that osmud expects it to be in.
+This can be done with the command

+`cp /etc/osmud/store.db /var/lib/osmud/store.db`

 The API is an executable script stored in

 `~/usr/bin/api`